 Opening hours: Engyoji is open 8:30-18:00 but this may vary slightly depending on season.

 If you’ve traveled in Japan, add a comment below telling about the highlight(s) of your trip!
 And please share this article on social media!
-The images below are formatted for Pinterest.
+The image below is formatted for Pinterest.